-- SETTINGS FOR SHOW: - Shortcuts: Select the playlist that contains your preset layouts and background scenes.
+- · SETTINGS FOR SHOW: - Shortcuts: Select the playlist that contains your preset layouts and background scenes.
 The shortcuts are then displayed in the Shortcuts Bar at the top of the main window. - Videowall: Select the playlist that contains your videowall preset layouts.
 You can drag the presets onto the Shortcuts Bar or the main channel, edit them in the Video Wall Designer and create filled presets in the Preset Content Editor. - Graphics: Select the playlist that contains graphics imported with Trio.
-You can drag Trio pages into the Media Column in Viz Multiplay and edit them in the Preset Content Editor.

-• Hide the Trio page list: Check this box to hide the Trio page list.
-This can be useful if the Pilot workflow is used.

-· LOCAL SETTINGS

-- Thumbnail size: Controls the appearance of media icons in the Media column. - Max Results: Enter the max number of elements to be listed in the Media tab and Pilot data elements in the Templates tab in Sources.

-The current search refreshes when the setting is changed.
+You can drag Trio pages into the Media Column in Viz Multiplay and edit them in the Preset Content Editor. - Hide the Trio page list: Check this box to hide the Trio page list.
+This can be useful if the Pilot workflow is used. - · LOCAL SETTINGS - Max Results: Enter the max number of elements to be listed in the Media tab and Pilot data elements in the Templates tab in Sources. - A Note: The current search refreshes when the setting is changed. - Confirm before Out All: Enables a dialogue box, which appears after clicking Out All, asking if you want to take out all elements.